 As an Amazon Associate, WorkshopCalc earns from qualifying purchases.

 Our mini-split sizing calculator uses a workshop-specific formula that accounts for factors often overlooked by standard residential HVAC calculators.
-Here is how we determine your ideal system size:

 DIY mini-split systems like MRCOOL are designed for homeowner installation and come with pre-charged line sets.
 No HVAC license is required in most areas.
 However, you will need basic electrical skills for the 240V connection and the ability to mount the indoor and outdoor units.
 The installation typically takes 4-8 hours for someone with moderate DIY experience.
 You will need a hole saw, level, drill, and basic hand tools.
 The most challenging aspects are running the electrical circuit and properly sealing the wall penetration where the refrigerant lines pass through.